A Stacked Area Chart is one of the best visualization designs for displaying the trend of key variables in your data.

 Click here to install ChartExpo into your Excel.
 Once you’re done, follow the easy steps below.

-To add additional details, such as title in your chart, follow the steps below:
+To add additional details, such as the title in your chart, follow the steps below:

-Both visualization designs use color to show the magnitude of change of key data points.
+Both visualization designs use color to show the magnitude of the change in key data points.

 The key difference lies in stacks.
 One of the charts stacked rows to display trends and patterns of key variables in your data.

 The Stacked Area Chart in Excel is prone to clutter.
-And this means the chart has a limit of the number of variables it can visualize with clarity and coherence.
+This means the chart has a limit on the number of variables it can visualize with clarity and coherence.

-Secondly, there’re other charts best-suited in displaying part-to-whole relationships, such as a Stacked Bar Chart.
+Secondly, there are other charts best suited to displaying part-to-whole relationships, such as a Stacked Bar Chart.

-A Stacked Area Chart is one of the best-suited visualization designs you can use to display the trend of key variables in your data.
+A Stacked Area Chart is one of the best visualization designs for displaying the trend of key variables in your data.

 In other words, you can use the chart to track the trend of key metrics over time.
 The Stacked Area Chart in Excel is amazingly easy to read and interpret.